seanogdev/itw-web-app/README.md

 # itw-web-app

 A redesign concept for In The Works for the Teamwork hackathon in November 2019.
-Its a entirely seperate frontend, accesing the data from Wordpress using [wpgraphql](https://www.wpgraphql.com/).
+Its an entirely seperate frontend, accesing the data from Wordpress using [wpgraphql](https://www.wpgraphql.com/).

 Using vue & vue-apollo behind the scenes to query the data.